3D AOI connectivity is exceptionally important, but what about inspection quality? Part 2.

 Programmability

-A flaw of Automatic Optical Inspection systems, including 3D AOI’s, is that the results are strongly dependent on the experience levels of the programmer.
-Very simply put, an experienced AOI programmer can get more out of the AOI system and that translates into better inspection results.
-The reason is that during the programming process the programmer needs to make many decisions autonomously as the software does not make those decisions automatically.
-As well as the inspection results, the programming time also depends on the experience level of the programmer.
-Long programing times lead to delays in production.
-But most of the time unfinished, poorly debugged programs are used for production which eventually also lead to production delays.
+A flaw of many Automatic Optical Inspection systems, including most 3D AOI’s, is that the results are strongly dependent on the experience levels of the programmer.
+Very simply put, an experienced AOI programmer can get more out of the AOI system than an inexperienced one and that translates into better inspection results.
+The reason is that during the programming process the programmer needs to make many decisions because the software does not make those decisions automatically.

 To overcome this dependency on the programmer skill level, an AOI system needs to minimize the decisions required from the programmer and to do more automatically.
-The Mek ISO-Spector M2 gives the same inspection results regardless of who is programming it.
+The Mek ISO-Spector 3D AOI gives the same inspection results regardless of who is programming it.
 This is mostly thanks to the Artificial Intelligence of the system, but also because no libraries are needed.
 Gerber (Pad) data can be imported and most measurements are carried out automatically without telling the system what type of component is being measured.
 Programing becomes a short and simple process.

 What can be inspected?

-The Mek ISO-Spector M2 can measure any object that has the height dimension in 3D.
+The Mek ISO-Spector M2 full 3D AOI can measure any object that has the height dimension in 3D.
 This includes all types of components, even those with irregular shapes, solder joints of the tiniest components, THT pins and solder joints, foreign objects etc. There are almost no exceptions for 3D measurement – apart from transparent components because light penetrates through them.

 So what can be inspected, or rather measured, is every component that is visible to the camera and they can be checked for presence/absence, XYZ offset, XY co-planarity, correct size, correct type, polarity, lifted leads, all solder joint defect types, bridges, foreign materials etc.